 Here is the original article text: Our brief analysis is provided below in italics below the bold red sections.

 CAMDEN — A woman who was to have been the state’s chief witness against a Willingboro lawyer charged with acting as an illegal intermediary in a series of adoptions was able to recall only sketchy information about the case yesterday.
 When first called by Deputy Attorney General Nancy Singer, the woman said she couldn’t remember anything about her pregnancy in 1977, her meeting with attorney Edward Kent or the couple who adopted her baby.

-It is extremely difficult to believe this woman was unable to remember anything about her pregnancy or the adoption of her baby just a few years earlier, despite previously providing hours of testimony for the investigation.
-While this understandably could have have been a very traumatic experience for her, even under the worst circumstances it seems more likely that a woman would remember some details about this type of experience.
-It seems more plausible that she was scared and/or being influenced in some way by Edward Kent, or someone on his behalf, into withholding information–especially since he previously attempted to bribe her to lie to investigators.
-This influence could have been in the form of payment, blackmail, threats, bullying, fear tactics, manipulation, etc. Again, we have no evidence at this time to support these claims except for what we’ve already established on this website that proves Kent’s willingness to lie, his pattern of manipulating vulnerable young women, and his repeated disregard for the law that he took a professional oath to uphold.
+It is extremely difficult to believe this woman was unable to remember anything about her pregnancy, or the adoption of her baby, just a few years earlier, despite previously providing hours of testimony for the grand jury investigation.
+While this understandably could have have been a very traumatic experience for her, even under the worst circumstances it seems more likely that a woman would remember some details about placing her own child for adoption.
+It more believable that she was scared and/or being influenced in some way by Edward Kent, or someone on his behalf, into withholding information — especially since he previously attempted to bribe her to lie to investigators.
+This influence could have been in the form of payment, blackmail, threats, bullying, fear tactics, manipulation, etc. Again, we have no evidence at this time to support these claims except for what we’ve already established that proves Kent’s willingness to lie, his pattern of manipulating vulnerable young women, and his disregard for the law that he took a professional oath to uphold.

 Here is a quote from a 1978 Courier-Post article discussing his attempt to bribe her: [read full article]